ctlabvn/react-native-starter-kit/README.md

 - cache image: [react-native-img-cache](https://github.com/wcandillon/react-native-img-cache)

 # Issues
 - [Blank screen on Android while enable Remote Debugger](https://github.com/wix/react-native-navigation/issues/963#issuecomment-294805642): This issue just happen on Android only, temporary solution is DO NOT enable remote debugger on Android.
+In case you getting this problem, you have too completely uninstall app, remove `android/app/build` folder then run `react-native run-android` again.

 # Requirement
 - yarn or npm